Uvacoder/port-ankurparihar/README.md

 ## Building from scratch - And why?

-Although there are pretty good frameworks and tools to build SPA and SSG (static site generator) like [Gatsby](https://www.gatsbyjs.org/) and [NuxtJS](https://nuxtjs.org/) that highly align with goals I have in my mind.
-But there are few issues I find with using them, like
+There are pretty good frameworks and tools to build SPA and SSG (static site generator) like [Gatsby](https://www.gatsbyjs.org/) and [NuxtJS](https://nuxtjs.org/) that highly align with goals I have in my mind.
+But for some reasons, I find less comfortable using them, like
-- You need to learn them to use them.
+- I need to learn them to use them.
 Learning is good but problem solving is even better!
-- You have to learn additional things like node.js, ReactJS(for Gatsby) or VueJS(for NuxtJS), webpack etc. etc. No time to spend on those things.
+- I have to spend some time on learning few other things like node.js, ReactJS(for Gatsby) or VueJS(for NuxtJS), webpack etc. etc. Not knowing which direction to head currently.
-- You have no idea what's going on behind the scene.
-When you look at generated files, they seems all garbage and makes no sense!
+- As a beginner, I have no idea what's going on behind the scene in the library.
-- You can't be assured about its reliability and performance even if widely used and backed by huge community.
+- Doing it from scratch allows me to learn about reliability and performance issues, on the lowest level.

-So after giving it a thought I went with vanilla(pure) HTML, CSS and JavaScript(no jQuery also).
-HTML and CSS part is clearly very frustrating.
-So I use code snippets from around the web for this.
-Huge thanks to [Vuetify](https://vuetifyjs.com/) and hanime(NSFW Warning!!!), where I mostly look for help.
-Javascript part was good.
+After giving it a thought I went with vanilla(pure) HTML, CSS and JavaScript(no jQuery also).
+Javascript part is the taught me the most.
 Almost completely written by myself from scratch solving various problems.

+But it will accomodate new techs in future.

-The biggest achievement for me is to design and implement SPA system architecture from scratch which makes this site very good in terms of performance.
-This is also my first experience in system architecture design.
+**_The biggest achievement_** - to design and implement SPA system architecture from scratch which makes this site very good in terms of performance.
+This is also my first experience in frontend system architecture design.

 Read [contributing guidelines](./CONTRIBUTING.md) for internal working